Bradshaw/spaceshipsin.space/sources/markdown/out/index.md

 ### The Paper Sail [→](https://papersail.lab.arte.tv/)
 ![A paper boat on a screen](papersail.700w.jpg)
 A collaboration with [Cosmografik](http://cosmografik.fr/), The Paper Sail is a meditative experience where the user places a small paper sail on their touch-capable device (phone, tablet, Cintiq, etc…), and then explores a quiet archipelago.
-They'll meet insects, fish, and occasionally, another traveller. [play](https://papersail.lab.arte.tv/)
+They'll meet insects, fish, and occasionally, another traveller.
+This project went through quite a few design iterations, and ended up being a very small and peaceful space

+I'm proud of the fauna and flora.
+The dragonflies excitedly flutter around, landing on the lilies, and I spent quite some time bringing the big koi fish to life.

+This project also served as an experiment for a concept I'd like to explore more, which is indirect multiplayer play.
+If other people play The Paper Sail at the same time as you, there's a chance you'll meet them.
+I found that when I'd meet other boats, playful moments would happen.
+We'd try to sail side by side, or dance in lagoons, circling around each other.
+These fleeting, non-verbal interactions with strangers is something I've been interested in for a while.
+I first toyed with this idea during a Ludum Dare with [a game about connected gardens](https://twitter.com/_Gaeel_/status/1105939396442972160), and I'm trying to find a way to make it work with my [lost.spaceshipsin.space](https://lost.spaceshipsin.space) project

+You can try The Paper Sail [here](https://papersail.lab.arte.tv/), I recommend playing on a large tablet device in a dark room with a tiny paper sail cut out of cigarette paper for the best effect

 ## Get in touch <a name="contact"></a>
 E-Mail